Troubleshoot SMTP Issues

 - Application: Sometimes the issue is in the application itself (not in Bitnami configuration), for example, incompatible encryption protocol, application bugs, etc.

 - Infrastructure: Some clouds may block mail traffic for security reasons.
-For example, because of potential SPAM abuses, Google Cloud does not allow traffic in ports 25 or 465.
+For example, because of potential SPAM abuses, Google Cloud does not allow traffic on port 25.
 Other examples of infrastructure issues include misconfigured firewalls (so the instance cannot access the SMTP Server) or wrong server datetime.

 The following checklist covers the majority of the cases described above and will help you to find and debug most SMTP issues.